 In 2012, the "National Climate Change Policy" was promulgated with the overarching goal to make the country climate change resilient through mainstreaming climate change in the vulnerable sectors of the country.
 In 2014, the Federal Ministry of Climate Change developed a framework for the implementation of "National Climate Change Policy" at the provincial and regional levels.
 This framework requires that all the provinces and regions may develop their own comprehensive Climate Change Strategies and Action Plans.
 In addition, the Climate Change Act, 2016 that has been recently approved by the Parliament aims to speed-up measures needed to support and implement climate actions in the country.
-The new law establishes a policy-making Climate Change Council, along with a Climate Change Authority that will with provincial governments will prepare and supervise the implementation of projects to help Pakistan to adapt to climate impacts and hold the line on climate changing emissions.
+The new law establishes a policy-making Climate Change Council, along with a Climate Change Authority which in collaboration with the provincial governments will prepare and supervise the implementation of projects to help Pakistan to adapt to climate impacts and to put a bar on carbon emissions.